 Plenty of homes from Chula Vista to Escondido run gas cooktops.
 The most common call is a burner that clicks but won’t light.
 Start simple.
 Pull the burner cap and check the ports for crud or boil-over.
 A clogged port chokes the flame on one side.
 If the cap is clean and it still clicks without catching, the spark electrode is worn or the ceramic around it is cracked.
 If one burner clicks, they all usually click, since they share a spark module.
 When a burner lights but the others won’t spark at all, suspect that module or its harness.

 A weak flame is a different problem.
 A strong burner runs a tight blue flame.
 Yellow or orange flames, or a low flame that won’t turn up, point at a partially clogged orifice or the burner valve behind the knob.
 A valve that feels gritty or won’t hold its setting needs replacing.
 A flame that’s weak across every burner usually means the pressure regulator.
 Yellow flames also mean incomplete combustion, which lays down soot and is worth fixing fast.
-We clean or swap orifices, rebuild or replace valves, and reset the regulator to spec.
+Techs in our network clean or swap orifices, rebuild or replace valves, and reset the regulator to spec.

 Electric and induction cooktop repair: elements not heating, error codes